Privacy and Data Protection Notice – Project Lift Web Application

-You have the right to withdrawn your consent for the processing of your data by contacting us at: firstname.lastname@example.org or via our Data Protection Officer who’s contacts details are below.
+You have the right to withdraw your consent for the processing of your data by contacting us at: email@example.com or via our Data Protection Officer who’s contacts details are below.

 Sharing the information

-We will share personal data where appropriate and necessary with third parties such as employing NHS Board and other employers, educational institutions and regulatory and professional bodies.
+We will share personal data where appropriate and necessary with third parties such as employing NHS Board, HSCP, local authorities and other employers, educational institutions and regulatory and professional bodies.
 We will also share persona data where required to do so by law.

-For Project Lift we will share your data with the Project Lift team employed by NHS Education for Scotland.
-In addition, depending on how you progress through the Project Lift App, we may share the data with
+For Project Lift we will share your data with the Project Lift team hosted by NHS Education for Scotland.
+In addition, depending on how you progress through the Project Lift App, we may share the data as follows:

-For those participants identified as having high potential leadership qualities, we will also share your data with:
+For those participants at aspiring and existing director levels and above, we may also share your data with:

 - The Office of the Chief Executive, NHS Scotland / Director General, Health and Social Care, Scottish Government.

-- The Core Group which comprises of representatives of the Scottish Government, NHS Education for Scotland, the Golden Jubilee Foundation and NHS National Services Scotland.
+- The Project Lift Business Group and Talent Review Group which comprises of representatives of the Scottish Government, NHS Education for Scotland, the Golden Jubilee Foundation and Scottish Social Services Council (SSSC).

 Transferring personal information abroad